-Cod is a delicious, versatile fish that is famous for its white, flaky texture and mild flavor.
+Cod is a delicious, multi-use fish that is famous for its white, flaky texture and mild flavor.
 This makes it an excellent choice for a seafood dinner, as it can be paired with a wide variety of side dishes to create a satisfying and well-rounded meal.
-What to serve with cod will explore some of the best side dishes to serve with cod, so you can impress your family and friends with your culinary skills.
+What to serve with cod will explore some of the best side dishes to serve with cod, so you can impress your family and friends with your kitchen skills.

 What to Serve with Cod